 The Royal Air Force Dental Branch was formed on the 1st July 1930 following a request to create a separate dental service to provide oral healthcare to the RAF.
 This page is set up to raise the funds required to install a memorial stone at the National Memorial Arboretum, Staffordshire, with the aim to unveil it at the RAF Dental Branch 90th anniversary event on 1 July 2020.
 The final cost of the memorial is still to be confirmed but will be in the region of £9000+VAT with additional respective application and maintenance costs of £3500.
-Therefore we need to raise in the region of £17000 to allow a 20% donation of the overall money raised to Mind.
 The design of the stone has been inspired by a competition in 2018 and we will be able to share photographs of the proposed design very soon.
 The size of the stone will depend on what money we can raise.

 This is a large sum of money and will require all RAF Dental Branch members, past and present, to donate and/or fundraise to achieve the target.
 If successful we will have a fitting memorial to commemorate all those who have dedicated their service to the RAF Dental Branch.
 We would like your assistance in fundraising throughout 2019 as individuals and dental teams to raise the funds.

 If you would like more information or advice on how to fundraise for this project, please contact the ProjO at [email protected]